aanno/tp-link-list/howto/share-desktop.md

 Rustdesk is a remote desktop solution in the lines of TeamViewer - but open source.
 Beta wayland support.
 Includes an open source (gateway) server.
-Setup on Fedora is not easy because of selinux (but a solved problem).
+Setup on Fedora is not easy because of selinux (but a solvable problem).

 Remotely is a cross platform remote desktop in browser.
 It needs a (specific) remotely sharing server on the remote machine.
 I tried in 01/2024 but did not get